angular/angular.io/public/docs/ts/latest/guide/universal.md

 The Universal app displays the Dashboard page in just 0.4 seconds, since it displays without waiting for the JavaScript to load.
 The app would not be fully functional until its JavaScript bundles have loaded, which would be comparable to the load time for the AOT app, but the user can view the first page immediately.

-> If you want your app to be usable on slow networks, AOT or bundling is a must.
+> If you want your app to be usable on slow networks, AOT is a must.
 Universal should be considered if first impressions are important.

 ## The Example